jupozuelo/Software-Engineering/System_Design.md

 After some external research we came to find five key concepts of language, alongside three concepts of programming, which are essential in Object Oriented Design:

-• Encapsulation "A tight coupling or association of data structures with the methods or functions that act on the data.
-This is called a class, or object (an object is often the implementation of a class)."

-• Data Protection • Inheritance • Interface • Polymorphism
+• Encapsulation • Data Protection • Inheritance • Interface • Polymorphism •

-• Re-usability • Privacy • Documentation
+• Re-usability • Privacy • Documentation •

 **Encapsulation:**